-- Ensure park-n-rides, transit centers, and bus stops are easily accessible by car, bike, or foot, and provide appropriate amenities that encourage and support the transit experience, including attractive shelters, car and bicycle-share facilities, and adequate parking for cars and bicycles. - Support local circulator buses, regularly scheduled bus shuttles, and on-demand transit to provide choice and viable alternatives to automobile use. - Encourage the use of bike sharing and free or low-cost shuttles for first and last mile connections.
+- Ensure park-n-rides, transit centers, and bus stops are easily accessible by car, bike, foot, and the disabled (ADA), and provide appropriate amenities that encourage and support the transit experience, including attractive shelters, car and bicycle-share facilities, and adequate parking for cars and bicycles. - Support local circulator buses, regularly scheduled bus shuttles, and on-demand transit to provide choice, viable alternatives to automobile use and transportation for the disabled (ADA). - Encourage the use of bike sharing and free or low-cost shuttles for first and last mile connections.